Call the freephone number: 08082502781

 These medications are believed to be much more effective than the current medications and are available as part of the clinical trials at our clinics.

-Signs you could be experiencing memory problems
+Signs you, a friend or a loved one could be experiencing memory problems

 Often it’s difficult to know whether or not memory issues are ‘normal’ or a sign of something more concerning, like mild cognitive impairment.